moovfinancial/moov-go/README.md

 ## Basic Usage

-Example flow for linking a card and sending the money to a merchants wallet.
+Example flow for linking a card and sending the money to a merchant's wallet.
 [Checkout Example](./examples/checkout_example.go)

 ## License